DukeEnglish/mt-class/hw2.md

    and unknown word handling?

 __Q3.
 [10 marks]__
-What language phenomena might affect the severity of these effects?
+What language phenomena might influence the severity of these effects you observed above?
 Any claims you make must be supported by _evidence_, in the form of statistics, known facts about language, and/ or examples.
 Unsupported answers will receive a mark of zero!